Avoid These Common Mistakes in PDF Accessibility and Remediation

 An untagged PDF can seem like a library with books stacked haphazardly and without labels in sight.
 PDF accessibility guidelines require PDFs to have a proper structure that divides the document to help screen readers and other assistive technologies navigate.

-Violating this PDF accessibility guideline causes inconvenience to readers and can lead to legal trouble.
+Violating this PDF accessibility guideline can inconvenience readers and lead to legal trouble.
 Several PDF remediation techniques help add and refine tags to ensure AT users access the document as smoothly as sighted readers.

 While tagging is important, untagging or removing unnecessary elements that screen readers might misinterpret is crucial.
 Decorative borders or repetitive page numbers are irrelevant and cause distraction.
 Remediation increases document accessibility by creating a clutter-free experience for AT users.

-During content tagging, inadvertent selections can make your content disappear.
-However, a rearrangement of layers will restore your content.
+Inadvertent selections during content tagging can make your content disappear.
+However, a layer rearrangement will restore your content.
 The content panel helps you locate the concealed elements and bring them to the forefront to ensure proper stacking order.

 4. No Incorporation of Interactive Elements